jamesandariese/terraform-docker-hashistack/README.md

 ### Bootstrap vault

 Your vault service won't be ready to use yet and it also won't work via its intended `vault.service.consul` address yet.
 This is because none of the vault servers will be unsealed since they won't have any configuration at all.
-You may perform this configuration by adding `your-vault-IP vault.service.consul` to /etc/hosts and navigating to https://vault.service.consul:8200/ .
-Setup the unseal key and root token and save the output to somewhere secure like a password manager.
-You will see in consul that

-FIXME: https is current aspirational.  tls is disabled while I figure out how to reliably _and_ securely bootstrap it.
-Until that is accomplished, vault will not be secure during bootstrap and any secrets sent to it over a network will be readable by anyone with physical access to the network (or to a device with that access).
+You may bootstrap the cluster either via the IP address using the vault CLI or more simply, you can navigate to https://vault-ip:8200/ and do it there.
+This is the purpose of the -additional-ipaddress flags during TLS cert generation.

+You may bootstrap on any of the vault hosts that you've configured and the tokens will propagate to all vault servers via the consul backend.

 ## Notes